NRC-Lund/spikebit/README.md

 ## Hardware configuration
 - CPU(s) with support for as many threads (that is, total number of cores) as acquisition systems that are connected to is strongly recommended.
 - Please consider high performance storage device for data files, such as solid stated drive(s).
-If recording over longer periods of time, please also consider performance capacity.
+If recording/simulating over longer periods of time, please also consider performance capacity.
 - GbE or if possible 10GbE as Ethernet medium is highly recommended.

 ## Dependencies (in order of suggested installation order)